rcreasey/pihole-youtubetiktok-blocklist/README.md

 pihole -g
 ```

+## Client-Specific Customisation

+This blocklist was tailored to meet a client’s specific content filtering requirements.
+If you need a customised solution for your network, feel free to reach out at https://noduscloud.com

 ## Contribution

-Contributions are welcome!
-If you notice a domain that's missing or find any issues, feel free to open an issue or submit a pull request.
+Community contributions are welcome!
+If you identify missing domains or issues, feel free to open an issue or submit a pull request.